 1. Now go back to when you want to serve the turkey (“A”) and subtract the amount of total time determined in (“D”).
 The result should give you the cooking process start time.

-1. I want to serve my turkey dinner at 5 pm
+1. I want to serve my turkey at 5pm.

 2. My unstuffed 19-pound turkey (fresh or completely defrosted turkey) should take 3.5 hours to cook***; 19 multiplied by 11 minutes = 209 minutes; 209 minutes divided by 60 minutes per hour = 3.48 hours.
 Which rounds to 3.5 hours.***